 Penny and Sub-Penny Stocks

-Penny stocks are low-priced shares of small companies not listed on an exchange or quoted on NASDAQ.
+Penny stocks are shares of small companies not listed on an exchange or quoted on NASDAQ.
 Prices are often not available.
-Generally a penny stock is a security that:
+Generally, a penny stock is a security that:

-Before trading a low-priced security, contact Ally Invest Securities LLC (“Ally Invest”) customer service at 1-855-880-2559 for more information.
-Ally Invest provides self-directed investors with discount brokerage services, and does not make recommendations or offer investment, financial, legal or tax advice.
+We require a minimum opening purchase of $100 per order in OTCBB and Pink Sheet stocks and don’t accept opening trades for stocks priced below one cent per share.
+Before trading a penny stock, contact Ally Invest Securities LLC (“Ally Invest”) customer service at 1-855-880-2559 for more information.
+We provide self-directed investors with discount brokerage services and don’t make recommendations or offer investment, financial, legal or tax advice.

-Low-priced securities are subject to settlement fees if they are non-DTC-eligible securities.
+Penny stocks are subject to settlement fees if they are non-DTC-eligible securities.
 The Depository Trust Company (DTC) provides clearing, settlement and information services for certain securities.
-Certain low-priced securities are not DTC-eligible or have had their eligibility revoked.
+Certain penny stocks securities are not DTC-eligible or have had their eligibility revoked.
 As a result, the settlement of these physical positions can carry significant pass-through charges for our clearing firm, Apex Clearing Corp, including execution fees, DTC fees, deposit fees, New York window fees, and transfer agent fees.
-These fees, which can vary and may be substantial, increase the cost that Apex Clearing Corp, passes through for clearing and execution.
+These fees, which can vary and may be substantial, increase the cost that Apex Clearing Corp passes through for clearing and execution.

 Customers who trade penny stocks and non-DTC-eligible securities are responsible for these charges, which can be as high as 10 times the value of the trade.
 Orders that require executions with multiple contra-parties will result in settlement fees for each separate transaction.
 Neither Ally Invest nor Apex Clearing Corp mark up any of these fees before they are passed through to customers.
 These pass-through charges may not be immediately charged to a customer account following a trade in non-DTC-eligible securities, as our clearing firm may receive notice of such fees several weeks following the trade.
-Ally Invest reserves the right to withhold funds in a customer account pending potential assessment of fees associated with trading in low-priced securities.
-It is your responsibility to investigate the eligibility status of a low-priced equity before trading it.
+We reserve the right to withhold funds in a customer account pending potential assessment of fees associated with trading in penny stocks.
+It’s your responsibility to investigate the eligibility status of an equity before trading it.
 You should contact the specific company whose equity you intend to trade to confirm eligibility.